 What are you looking for in an email marketing service?
 Great price?
 Powerful features?
 Simplicity?
 How about all three?

 Moosend sets out to tick all the boxes.
-Founded in 2011, it’s popular with eCommerce stores, bloggers, publishers, and small businesses.
+Founded in 2011, it’s popular among eCommerce stores, bloggers, publishers, and small businesses.

 But is it the right email marketing tool for you?
 To help out, here is a full Moosend review.